hashicorp/packer/website/source/docs/builders/openstack.html.markdown

   If not specified, Packer will attempt to read this from the `SDK_PROVIDER` environment variable.

+* `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.

 * `source_image` (string) - The ID or full URL to the base image to use.
   This is the image that will be used to launch a new server and provision it.